Reunion specials that closed the loop

 - #01A reunion that had to hold a decade of the show's history at once.The Heroes vs. Villains reunion sat twenty returnees on stage with two decades of franchise lore between them.
 Probst plays it as a celebration and a debrief at the same time, and the hour reads as the show talking to itself about what it had become.

-- #03A milestone reunion that doubled as a season-forty retrospective.Twenty former champions, the milestone framing the show had been building toward, and a reunion that played it with appropriate weight.
+- #06A milestone reunion that doubled as a season-forty retrospective.Twenty former champions, the milestone framing the show had spent two decades climbing toward, and a reunion that played it with appropriate weight.
 Aired right as the pandemic hit, the hour reads now as the last of a particular era of Survivor television.

 More lists in this vein

-↩ cross-canon listFinales that stuck the landingClosing runs that pay off the season they spent fourteen episodes building.
-The stakes feel earned, jury night sits at the right altitude, and nothing gets handed over for free.cross-canon list ↪Survivor: the load-bearing seasonsFour seasons that define the show's eras — the original experiment, the tactical era's apex, the post-pandemic reset, and the steady-state new normal.
+↩ cross-canon listFinales that stuck the landingClosing runs that pay off the season they spent a dozen episodes building.
+The stakes feel earned, the last hour sits at the right altitude, and nothing gets handed over for free.single-show list ↪Survivor: the load-bearing seasonsFour seasons that define the show's eras — the original experiment, the tactical era's apex, the post-pandemic reset, and the steady-state new normal.